100 Days of Rotary Stories: District Reflects on a Legacy of Service

 The journey began with excitement.
 Clubs from Kenya, Ethiopia, South Sudan, and Eritrea began submitting stories—testimonies of transformation that left us in awe.
 Some projects were unknown to many, yet their impact was undeniable.
 We kicked off with an initiative from the Rotary Club of Nairobi, the first club to be chartered in our District in 1930.
 Their “Sleeping Children Project,” which began as a modest effort to provide bed kits for children in underserved communities, became a symbol of hope.
 These bed kits didn’t just offer children a place to rest; they provided security, warmth, and a sense of belonging.

 It wasn’t just the scale of the projects that struck me, but the way these stories were told.
 Members poured their hearts into narrating the details, describing the faces of the children, the tears of joy from mothers, and the pride in their own hearts.
-One story that has stayed with me was from the Sunshine Rally, an event that brings together children with disabilities for a day of joy and inclusion.
+One story that has stayed with me was from the Sunshine Rally, an event that brings together children living with disabilities for a day of joy and inclusion.
 A young boy, attending the rally for the first time, shared, “It was like the sun shone a little brighter for me that day.
 For once, I wasn’t just the boy in a wheelchair; I was a kid like everyone else, laughing and playing.”
 His words resonated deeply with me.
 This was the magic of storytelling—his simple words made Rotary’s impact tangible and real.

 The journey was not without its challenges.
 Coordinating stories across four countries, ensuring each one captured the essence of Rotary’s mission, and maintaining the momentum for 100 days felt at times like running a marathon without an end in sight.
 But with every story that came in, we found ourselves re-energized.
 Each story was a reminder of why we started and why it mattered.
-We weren’t just documenting projects; we were joining together the fabric of Rotary’s legacy in Africa.
+We weren’t just documenting projects; we were joining together the impact of Rotary’s legacy in Africa.

 In Ethiopia, the Rotary Club of Addis Ababa, the first club to be chartered in Ethiopia in 1955, launched a school feeding program for children attending classes on empty stomachs.
 This simple act—feeding children—led to improved academic performance, better health, and smiles from children who no longer had to choose between learning and eating.
 It was a story that stirred emotions, not because of its scale, but because of its profound humanity.